sulu/sulu-workshop/README.md

 ## Getting started

-### Setting up database
+### Setting up your database

-If you are using docker as service provider run the following command to start the database engine:
+If you choose to run your services with docker you can startup your database by executing the following command:

 ```bash
 docker-compose up
 ```

-Else create a `.env.local` in the root directory and adapt the database credentials to your needs:
+If you prefer to use your local database you can configure your credentials in a `.env.local` file in the root directory of the project:

 ```dotenv
 DATABASE_URL=mysql://DB_USER:DB_PASSWORD@127.0.0.1:3306/DB_NAME
 ```

-### Install the dependencies
+### Installing the dependencies

-Use [composer](https://getcomposer.org/) to install all dependencies:
+Use [composer](https://getcomposer.org/) to install the dependencies of the project:

 ```bash
 composer install --optimize-autoloader
 ```

-### Initialize Sulu Database
+### Initialize the Sulu Database

-Run the following command to initialize Sulu:
+Run the following command to initialize the database that will be used by Sulu:

 ```bash
 bin/console sulu:build dev --destroy